It’s David here from Revolution Learning.

 These are three things that I will commit to doing no matter what happens.
 Three very important tasks or tasks and must get done regardless of interruptions and things changing.
 I will commit to getting those three things done.

-These tasks could be a work based task, for example I might commit to calling a client, sending that email, getting that piece of web design done or getting that report completed.
+These tasks could be work-based tasks, for example, I might commit to calling a client, sending that email, getting that piece of web design done or getting that report completed.
 The tasks could be personal.
-Yes, I will get to the supermarket today or yes I will tidy up the office or tidy of the living room
+Yes, I will get to the supermarket today or yes I will tidy up the office or tidy the living room

 These tasks could also be repeatable.
 Those things that you do every day, every week or every month.

 Commit to three things, get them on your list and make sure that those three things are done.

 It might even be that you’re committed to getting those things done first thing so they are done and out of the way.
 And, here’s the thing, when you find that you begin to tick these things off your list. the drive and motivation or the impetus this gives you to keep going is huge!
 You’re going to find that you get more things done by making sure you spend the last part of your day preparing for the next day.